Honokaa High & Intermediate School: Academics

 In 2021, the school initiated a wall-to-wall career academy structure for students.
 For high school students, there are two academies, which use Career and Technical education pathways.
 These are the Academy of Public Service and the Academy of Industry.
 For intermediate students, the Academy of Discovery is offered.

 Per the Board of Education, the school requires a total of 24 credits to graduate.
 These are six credits in electives, four credits in English, four credits in social studies, three credits in mathematics, three credits in science, two credits in either a world language, a Career and Technical Education pathway, or fine arts, one credit in physical education, half a credit in health, and half a credit for the Personal Transition Plan (PTP).

 For dual-credit options, the school offers Advanced Placement (AP) classes.
-In the 2021-2022 school year, 31% of students took the AP exam, with 16% passing.
+In the 2021-2022 school year, 31% of students took AP exams, with 16% passing.